-For many people the equation is simple if you eat less and exercise more them you will lose weight.
+Many people think the equation is simple, if you eat less and exercise more them you will lose weight.
 For many, many people it’s just not that simple.
-Especially once you get to the point of being morbidly obese the liklehood of you being able to lose 50+ kgs and then maintain that for the rest of your life through diet and exercise alone are slim to none.
+Especially once you get to the point of being morbidly obese the likelihood of you being able to lose 50+ kgs and then maintain that for the rest of your life through diet and exercise alone are slim to none.

-Realizing that this was a realistic option for me was eye opening.
+Realising that this was a realistic option for me was eye-opening.
 My original perception of the surgery was I would have it done, lose heaps of weight and that’s it weight problem sorted.
 Because I like to know everything I can about things I’m interested in I started to research gastric bypass and started a quest to really get to know what it was all about.

 I looked at the positive sides of weight loss surgery and for me a large part of it were the physical limits that my body would have and the fact that I would have to respect them.
 The restriction in terms of stomach size and limits in terms of what my body could handle really appealed to me because I knew from previous attempts at losing weight I needed very clearly defined boundaries to be successful and able to maintain the weight loss.

 One thing that helped me decide it could be an option for me was finding out you can have babies and (if you want to) breastfeed after having bariatric surgery (after waiting for a little bit after for obvious reasons).
 One of my main reasons I wanted to do this was for my son and any more children we may have in the future.